 |Dissertation for MA Race, Media and Social Justice||60 credits|

-You also take 60 credits of option modules from within the Departments of Media and Communications and Sociology, or relevant modules from other departments at Goldsmiths such as Politics and International Relations, English and Comparative Literature, Centre for Cultural Studies and Anthropology.
+You also take 60 credits of option modules from within the Departments of Media, Communications and Cultural Studies and Sociology, or relevant modules from other departments at Goldsmiths such as Theatre and Performance, Politics and International Relations, English and Creative Writing, and Anthropology.

 Examples of modules that may be of particular interest to students on this course include: